Stability, corners, and other 2-dimensional shapes: Introduction

+Other 2-dimensional shapes are of interest in abelian groups, for instance \emph{squares}, which are configurations given by $(x, y)\in G^2$ together with $d\neq 0_G$ in $G$ such that all of $(x,y)$, $(x+d, y)$, $(x,y+d)$, $(x+d,y+d)$ lie in $S$.
+We observe that the non-abelian formulation of a square, where we require

+to lie in $S$, actually contains both a naive and a BMZ corner (and could have been expressed in a number of equivalent ways).

-In the presence of robust stability, that is, when few half-graphs of height $k$ are induced by the subset $S$ of $G\times G$, we are able to obtain qualitative asymptotic bounds on the density of $S$ that guarantees the existence of a square in $S$.
-In fact, our methods work in both abelian and non-abelian finite groups and produce a subgroup of bounded index almost all of whose elements appear as the side length of many squares.
+In the presence of almost sure stability, that is, when few half-graphs of height $k$ are induced by the subset $S$ of $G\times G$, we are able to obtain qualitative asymptotic bounds on the density of $S$ that guarantees the existence of a square in $S$.
+In fact, our methods work in both abelian and non-abelian finite groups (see Corollary \ref{C:corners}).

-Concretely, we will prove the following result (see Corollary \ref{C:corners_bddexp}).
+Moreover, we prove the following strengthening in the setting of finite groups of bounded exponent (see Corollary \ref{C:corners_bddexp}).

-\begin{teoA} Given integers $k, r\ge 1$ and real numbers $\delta, \epsilon>0$ there exists an integer $N=N(k, r, \delta, \epsilon)\ge 1$ and a real number $\theta=\theta(k, r, \delta, \epsilon)>0$ with the following property.
-Given a finite group $G$ of exponent at most $r$ as well as subsets $X\subseteq G^n$ and $Y\subseteq G^m$ for some $n,m\geq 1$, let $S\subseteq X\times Y$ be a relation such that \begin{itemize} \item the size of $S$ is $|S|\ge \delta |G|^{n+m}$, and \item the collection $\HH_k(S)$ of all half-graphs of height $k$ induced by $S$ on $G$ has size $|\HH_k(S)|\le \theta |G|^{k(n+m)}$. \end{itemize} Then there exists a subgroup $H$ of $G$ of index at most $N$ with \end{teoA} We obtain similar results for the existence of $L$-shapes (see Theorem \ref{T:Lshape} and Corollary \ref{C:Lshape}) as well as for the existence of arbitrarily long arithmetic progressions (see Corollary \ref{C:AP_robust_bddexp}).
-The techniques used in this work are of a model-theoretic flavor, and rely heavily on a stationarity result for robustly stable relations (see Theorem \ref{T:robuststable_main}).
-For reasons we will comment on towards the end of the paper, they do not extend to more sophisticated 2-dimensional shapes such as $3 \times 3$ grids.